RailsThematicsWorkshop/devise/README.md

 # Set-up authentication with devise & omniauth

+Welcome !

+The goal of this workshop is to add an authentication mechanism to a sample rails application thanks to the devise gem.
+You will be guided through setting up devise and a confirmation module, once it is done, and if you want to go further, you'll have to read the docs and dig a little bit, but don't worry, we'll be here to help.

 Download our sample app fotoklub [here](https://github.com/RailsThematicsWorkshop/fotoklub/archive/0.0.1.zip)

 Open the docs for quick reference :